Ian Schubert

 Ian 'Shoey' Schubert (born 22 August 1956) is an Australian former professional rugby league footballer who played in the 1970s and 1980s.
 He later became chief salary cap auditor for the National Rugby League.
 An Australian international representative player, Schubert had a long club career which began with a sensational opening season for Eastern Suburbs, before fading out and re-inventing himself with Manly-Warringah and Western Suburbs so well that he regained his Australian jumper after having been in reserve grade a year prior.
 By the time his career closed Schubert had played 269 first grade games, which stood as the third highest in the history of the NSWRFL.

 In 1982, Schubert was a member of the 1982 Kangaroo tour, the team being the first to go through Great Britain and France undefeated, earning themselves the nickname "The Invincibles".
-Though he didn't play any of the tests on the tour, he played in 12 minor games and scored 3 tries.
+Though he did not play any of the tests on the tour, he played in 12 minor games and scored 3 tries.

 Playing career

 Ian grew up in Comboyne, his talent was discovered whilst playing for the Wauchope high school team.
 Schubert was selected to play for the Australian Schoolboys team in 1972.
 He was first recommended to Eastern Suburbs coach Jack Gibson in 1974.
-Although not out of school at the time, Schubert instantly became a regular first grader on the wing - in the process relegating the previous season's leading try scorer Bill Mullins to reserve grade.
+Although not out of school at the time, Schubert instantly became a regular first grader on the wing – in the process relegating the previous season's leading try scorer Bill Mullins to reserve grade.
 When Easts rugby union convert fullback Russell Fairfax was injured, Schubert was shifted to fullback.
 He scored fourteen tries that year.
-In the grand final against St George, Schubert was named as 'Man Of The Match' for being the best on the ground on the day.
+In the grand final against St George, Schubert was named as 'Man of the Match' for being the best on the ground on the day.
 Schubert's performance in that match earned him a place in the Australian team for that season's World Cup.
 In a match against Wales in Swansea he scored a hat-trick.
 In the tournament he twice scored three tries, whilst in one match against Wales he also briefly moved to lock forward.